MKLab-ITI/pygrank/CONTRIBUTING.md

 Feel free to provide any kind of code base contribution.
-This could include implementing new publications, fixing, writting unit tests, improving algorithms and extending the documentation.
+This could include implementing new publications, fixing, writing unit tests, improving algorithms and extending the documentation.

 You can also contribute through the [issue tracker](https://github.com/MKLab-ITI/pygrank/issues).